 In addition to the overall complexity of the instrument, astronauts have never before cut and reconnected fluid lines, like those that are part of the AMS thermal control system, during a spacewalk.
 To cut the cooling lines and complete other tasks in this series of spacewalks, scientists, engineers and astronauts on Earth have gone through several iterations of designing, prototyping, experimenting and validating many specialized tools in preparation for the complex work in space.

-Space station crew members have conducted 214 spacewalks in support of assembly and maintenance of the orbiting laboratory.
-This was the first spacewalk for both McClain and Hague.
-Spacewalkers have now spent a total of 55 days, 21 hours and 39 minutes working outside the station.
+Space station crew members have conducted 222 spacewalks in support of assembly and maintenance of the orbiting laboratory.
+Spacewalkers have now spent a total of 58 days 3 hours and 8 minutes working outside the station.
 Parmitano has now conducted three spacewalks in his career and Morgan has now logged four spacewalks since his arrival on the station in July.

 Keep up with the crew aboard the International Space Station on the agency’s blog, follow @ISS on Instagram, and @space_station on Twitter.

 Two astronauts switched their spacesuits to battery power this morning at 6:39 a.m.
 EST aboard the International Space Station to begin a spacewalk planned to last about six-and-a-half hours.
 Expedition 61 Commander Luca Parmitano of ESA (European Space Agency) and NASA Flight Engineer Andrew Morgan will venture outside the International Space Station for the first in a series of complex spacewalks to replace a cooling system on the Alpha Magnetic Spectrometer (AMS), a cosmic ray detector.

 Parmitano is designated extravehicular crewmember 1 (EV 1), wearing the suit with red stripes, and with the helmet camera labeled #11.
 Morgan is designated extravehicular crew member 2 (EV 2), wearing the suit with no stripes, and with helmet camera #18.